procf/colloids-setup/01-HOOMDblue-Install-Guide.md

 **You can organize your files ANY way you like, just make sure you have some way of keeping track of what you're doing so you can find results later!
 Your future self will thank you!**
 <br>
 <br>
+## Installing hoomd3.1-basic

-## Getting HOOMD-blue
+### Getting HOOMD-blue
 The method of obtaining HOOMD-blue varies depending on which version you are trying to install.

-### hoomd3.1-basic
-To install an older version of HOOMD-blue you need to use the release tarball for that version.
+To install HOOMD-blue 3.1.0 (an older version of HOOMD-blue) you need to use the release tarball for that version.

 Move to your `hoomd3.1-basic` directory and download the HOOMD-blue v.3.1.0 tarball
 ```bash